pranaykargam/Dev-Tinder-web-Frontend/README.md

 - then wait for few minutes  then it will be activate.- then wait for few minutes  then it will be activate.
 - then wait for few minutes  then it will be activate.

+- A devtinder.us 16.171.7.33 which is DNS record in the cloudflare
+- enable SSL for website in the cloudflare (Flexible)

+- A devtinder.us 16.171.7.33 which is DNS record in the cloudflare
+- enable SSL for website in the cloudflare (Flexible)